 If you can relax about your goal to have a flatter tummy, you could actually be better off.
 Yes, really!
 Anxiety produces extra cortisol, a hormone that encourages the body to store fat, particularly in the abdominal region.
 "Practice deep-breathing exercises. as they have been shown to help alleviate stress levels; every time you find yourself thinking too much about your gut, hit the 'pause' button in your mind each and take five deep-belly breaths, inhaling for five counts and exhaling for 10 counts," says Exude's Edward Jackowski, Ph.D. and the author of Escape Your Shape.

 You Don't Get Enough Sleep

-When you snooze, you lose—and that can be a good thing because not sleeping enough will not only impact your judgment and mood, but also your weight.
+When you snooze, you lose—and that can be a good thing because not sleeping enough will not only impact your judgment and mood, but it can also be the reason why you're not losing weight.
 "During sleep, the pituitary gland releases growth hormones that can aid in fat loss, muscle building, and cell regeneration," says Seki.
 "Sleep also suppresses your appetite and raises your metabolism, while allowing the body to rest and recover."
 Not sleeping enough also raises those previously-mentioned cortisol levels, which can slow down your metabolism and lead to excess production of visceral fat, the type of fat that gathers around your waist.
-Just being in bed isn't enough, though; it needs to be high-quality sleep, so do your best to relax, keep your room dark, quiet, and cool, and completely silence your phone.
+Just being in bed isn't enough, though; Losing weight requires high-quality sleep, so do your best to relax, keep your room dark, quiet, and cool, and completely silence your phone.